How to grow apples

 Check that the 'graft point' – a bulge on the stem where the rootstock was grafted on – sits just above soil level.
 Firm down the soil around the roots to get rid of any air pockets and secure the stem to the stake.
 Keep the tree well watered through the year.

-Caring for your apple crop
+How to care for your apple tree

 If well maintained and fed, an apple tree will mature and crop for decades.